zenwalk/feralfilehosting/Feral Wiki/HTTP/Password protect your WWW folder/readme.md

 ~~~
 nano .htaccess
 ~~~

-( this opens an existing file, in this case .htaccess, or creates the new file upon saving using a text editor called nano)
+This opens an existing file, in this case .htaccess, or creates the new file upon saving using a text editor called nano

 ![](https://raw.github.com/feralhosting/feralfilehosting/master/Feral%20Wiki/HTTP/Password%20protect%20your%20WWW%20folder/1.5.png)